“You’re going alone?! How are you going to meet people?!”

 I’m probably not alone in saying that Europe has the best hostel scene in the world.
 The quantity and quality of hostels across the continent is second to none and they are woven into the society of each country.
 Hostels are a melting pot of different people and personalities.
 They provide an excellent place to meet new friends and you will meet a large amount of solo travellers in the hostels.
 A lot of hostels have communal areas where you can take a seat and get chatting to people.
 You can meet people as a solo traveller anywhere in the world but having the best hostels means Europe is one of the best places to do it!

 It makes sense right?
 If you speak the same language it’s going to be easier to meet other people!
 Fortunately most countries in Europe teach English to their students.
 As a result most of the populations of these countries can have a conversation in English, sometimes better than us English people!
+If you are nervous about talking to people in person you can always introduce yourself to new friends online.
+ChatToday is a great way to meet people around you that speak English or your language of choice when travelling.
 It’s easy to meet people in most European countries so don’t be afraid to say hi and think they might not understand you!

 Ease of travel